 For example, if you plan to spend no more than $100-$200 monthly on ads then you may only need to invest up to 5 hours per week into creating new posts, responding to comments, posting images, etc. This could mean spending an hour every day.
 However, if you want to increase the amount spent on advertising this might require investing 10+ hours weekly.
 The point is that there isn’t necessarily a direct correlation between the number of hours invested and the return on investment.
 It really just depends on where you currently stand financially and how much you feel like you can afford to spend.

-Are you still wondering whether you could benefit from hiring a consultant?
+Are you still wondering whether you could benefit from hiring a local marketing consultant?
 Schedule a call with us today and we’ll discuss your situation to see what the best fit would be.